juanjosegarciaripoll/seemps2/docs/algorithms/runge_kutta.rst

     v_3 &= -H\left(\psi_k + \frac{\Delta\beta}{2}v_2\right), \\
     v_4 &= -H\left(\psi_k + \Delta\beta v_3\right).

 4. Runge-Kutta-Fehlberg method
 -------------------------------
-The Runge-Kutta-Fehlberg algorithm is an adaptative step-size solver that combines a fifth-order accurate integrator
-:math:`O(\Delta\beta^5)` with a sixth-order error estimator  :math:`O(\Delta\beta^6)`.
+The Runge-Kutta-Fehlberg algorithm is an adaptative step-size solver that combines a fifth-order accurate integrator :math:`O(\Delta\beta^5)` with a sixth-order error estimator  :math:`O(\Delta\beta^6)`.
 This combination dynamically adjusts the step size  :math:`\Delta\beta` to maintain the integration error within a specified tolerance.
 The method requires an initial estimate of the step size, which can be obtained from a simpler method.
 Each iteration involves six matrix-vector multiplications and six linear combinations, and it may repeat the evolution steps if the proposed step size is deemed unsuitable.

 .. autosummary::
-    :toctree: generated/

     ~seemps.evolution.euler.euler
     ~seemps.evolution.euler.euler2